hashicorp/terraform-aws-terraform-enterprise/examples/personas-bank/README.md

 An SOCKS5 proxy over an SSH channel on your workstation can be used to access the TFE deployment from outside of the AWS network.
-The following example demonstrates how to establish a SOCKS5 proxy using Bash, a bastion host virtual machine, and an Internet browser.
+The following example demonstrates how to establish a SOCKS5 proxy using Bash, the AWS CLI, and an Internet browser.

 First, establish the SOCKS5 proxy.
 The following command creates a proxy listening to port 5000 and bound to localhost which forwards